 We offer free schemes to support private landholders wanting to manage pest plants and weeds and restore their property's native habitat.
 Find out if you're eligible for assistance through one our landholder support programs.

-To learn more about how to control pest plants and weeds in your environment, go to our Managing pest plants and weeds page.
+To learn more about how to control pest plants and weeds in your environment, go to our Control pest plants and weeds page.

 You can also learn more about controlling weeds and bush regeneration by participating in our NaturallyGC program or join a bushcare group through our NaturallyGC Volunteer Landcare